richard-to/mesop-jeopardy/README.md

 ### Docker

-This section shows how to run the Jeopardy app from a Docker image.
+This section shows how to run Mesop Jeopardy from a Docker image.

 #### Step 0 - Install Docker